Vacuum Filling Machines

 Vacuum packing is also used for various pharmaceutical products and some valuables and collectables including coins.
 In cookery, vacuum packing comes into play for sealing foods in bags or pouches for sous-vide cooking in water baths.

 What are the key features of Vacuum Filling Machinery?

-Any decision about investment in new vacuum-filling machinery needs to be made on the basis of the product and the throughput you require.
-Packaging is key too.
-For liquids this is likely to be glass or plastic bottles, but these could vary from very small containers (e.g. for nail polish) to larger format bottles and rigid cartons.
+Any decision about investment in new vacuum-filling machinery needs to be made on the basis of the product and the throughput required.
+The types of container to be used are also a key consideration.
+For liquids, glass or plastic bottles or cartons are most common, but these could vary from very small containers (e.g. for nail polish) to larger formats.

-Due consideration also needs to made about the level of automation and integration that is needed with processing and production lines.
+Due consideration also needs to be given to the level of automation and integration that is needed with existing processing and production lines.
 Leading suppliers also offer comprehensive control and reporting technology that facilitates effective and efficient management of the machinery, and helps staff to operate at optimum levels.

 For drinks and food products, the ability to maintain hygiene and degerminate the equipment is essential.
 Low viscosity liquids present less of a challenge, but for oils and meat products, the ability to clean equipment thoroughly and regularly is a highly important part of its design.

 Attention also needs to be paid to maintenance and down-time, so we advise working with a supplier who can demonstrate high levels of reliability and service support.